sommer/instant-veins/README.txt

 Packer Template for building Instant Veins.

-This template needs a number of files to be present in the files/ subdirectory.
+This template may need a number of files to be present in the files/ subdirectory.
 See files/SHA1SUMS for a full list.

 Type ./configure to check prerequisites.